Score Distillation of Flow Matching Models: Experimental Results

 \subsection{Distillation of FLUX.1-dev}

-The SiD-DiT framework delivers competitive generation quality and provides an out-of-the-box DiT distillation method that is robust across diverse architectures.
-In our implementation, SiD-DiT employs classifier-free guidance (CFG), as formalized in \Cref{eq:cfg}, consistent with both the Stable Diffusion and SANA T2I families.
+The SiD-DiT framework delivers competitive generation quality and serves as an out-of-the-box DiT distillation method that is robust across diverse architectures.
+In our implementation, SiD-DiT employs CFG as formalized in \Cref{eq:cfg}, consistent with the Stable Diffusion T2I family.
 In contrast, \textsc{FLUX.1-DEV} adopts a learned guidance embedding by default and does not provide an explicit unconditional branch for CFG.
 We partially attribute the modest performance gap of SiD-DiT on \textsc{FLUX.1-DEV} to this guidance-mechanism mismatch.
 Importantly, we did not introduce any Flux-specific modifications beyond the minimal adjustments required to make the model runnable.
 Even under this direct application, SiD-DiT achieves strong qualitative results (Figure~\ref{fig:flux_qual}) and competitive quantitative metrics (Table~\ref{tab:sd3-quantitative}), while efficiently distilling the 12B-parameter \textsc{FLUX.1-DEV} model at $512\times512$ resolution on a single node with eight 80GB GPUs, and at $1024\times1024$ resolution on a single node with eight 192GB GPUs.
 Further improvements are likely possible by tailoring SiD-DiT more closely to the unique design of \textsc{FLUX.1-DEV}, for example by integrating its learned guidance embeddings into the distillation objective or developing a hybrid approach that blends CFG with model-specific guidance.
 Such targeted extensions may help close the remaining performance gap and demonstrate the flexibility of SiD-DiT across emerging flow-matching architectures.
-We leave such extensions to future work, once abundant large-memory computing resources become available.